-Prerequisites: AE 2215 - Introduction to Art Education; must be an Art Education major
+Prerequisites: AE 2215 - Introduction to Art Education; must be an Art Education major Notes: Yardsticks: Child and Adolescent Development Ages 4-14 also used in AE 3241 Critical Issues in Art Education

 - Students build knowledge of content, concepts and inquiry through the examination of current issues and approaches in the field of K-12 Art Education. - Students study and evaluate current K-12 developmental science and educational theories about the ways in which learning takes place including levels of intellectual, physical, social, and emotional development of their students. - Students engage with the field of K-12 Art Education through teaching observations and involvement in professional organizations.
 Students develop a personal teaching K- 12 Art Education philosophy. - Students examine the dual role of Artist + Educator and how they connect to their own practice.